Electa-Git/PowerModelsDistributionStateEstimation.jl/docs/src/measurements.md

 \end{equation}
 ```
 If the conversion is applied to the LinDist3Flow formulation, then vm^2 is replaced by w.
-These are non-linear equality constraints, modeled using `@NLconstraint`.
+These are non-linear equality constraints, modeled using `@constraint`.

 ### Square